darylhawes/fsip/docs/howto/setup-sphinx-search.md

 ###### 4. Prepare Alkaline.

 Go to **Dashboard > Settings > Maintenance > "Build items table"** and wait for the task to complete.
-You have just created a new documents table that Sphinx and Alkaline can reference to locate the results.
+You have just created a new documents table that Sphinx and FSIP can reference to locate the results.

 ###### 5. Test Sphinx

-From the command line, you should now be able to search Alkaline.
+From the command line, you should now be able to search FSIP.
 First, tell Sphinx to create its first index: `indexer --all --rotate;`.
-Then, try a word you know you've used on your Alkaline-powered Web site, for example `search "New York"`.
+Then, try a word you know you've used on your FSIP-powered Web site, for example `search "New York"`.
 Sphinx should list one or more results.

 ###### 6. Set up a Cron job.